 Sometimes unintentionally you might delete a Spotify playlist.
 Hence, to recover your deleted Spotify playlist:

 First login to Spotify on your computer and then click recover playlists.
-Any of your previously deleted Spotify playlist can be seen on this page.
+Any of your previously deleted Spotify playlists can be seen on this page.
 Just click on the “Recover Playlist” option to recover it back to your Spotify account.

 Facebook Account Problems on Spotify

 Sometimes when you log in to the Spotify account with a username and password other than Facebook Login.
 You may see a wrong Facebook account linked to your Spotify account.